Black Friday 2020 Deals on Apple Products

-If you're looking for Apple products this holiday shopping season and don't want to max out your budget, check out these Black Friday deals.
+If you're looking for Apple products this holiday shopping season and don't want to max out your budget, check out these Cyber Monday deals.

-Black Friday 2020 is sure to be one for the books, with hundreds of merchants getting in on the action this year.
+Black Friday and Cyber Monday 2020 are sure to be one for the books, with hundreds of merchants getting in on the action this year.
 There are many deals on Apple devices, including the Apple Watch, iPads, MacBooks, iPhones, and more.
-Below are some of the top Black Friday deals on Apple products.
+Below are some of the top Cyber Monday deals on Apple products.

-Disclaimer: These Black Friday sales run for a limited time; prices are subject to change, and quantities are limited.
+Disclaimer: These sales run for a limited time; prices are subject to change, and quantities are limited.

 Apple Watch Series 6 (44mm)